GuyARoss/controller-environment/readme.md

 ## Run in barebones mode
 Barebones mode makes the assumption that a dedicated hardware device for video-in is not available which basically enables the same set of gameplay procedures to run continuously.
+You can enable that mode by using the flag `--nopredict=true` when starting the application

 ## 3D Models
 I need to clean these up first, then I will link them on here